rust-lang/nomicon/src/vec-alloc.md

 talk directly to Rust's allocator (jemalloc by default).

 We'll also need a way to handle out-of-memory (OOM) conditions.
-The standard library calls `std::alloc::oom()`, which in turn calls the the `oom` langitem.
+The standard library calls `std::alloc::handle_alloc_error()`, which in turn calls the the `oom` langitem.
 By default this just aborts the program by executing an illegal cpu instruction.
 The reason we abort and don't panic is because unwinding can cause allocations to happen, and that seems like a bad thing to do when your allocator just came back with "hey I don't have any more memory".

 Of course, this is a bit silly since most platforms don't actually run out of memory in a conventional way.
 Your operating system will probably kill the